ViktorPopp/vinc.cc/README.md

 Vinc.cc
 =======

+>[!NOTE]
+>This was made by vinc.cc.
+Credit to him for all his work!

-Hi I'm Vinc.
-This is the code of my personal website at https://vinc.cc
+Hi I'm Viktor Popp.
+This is the code of my personal website at https://viktorpopp.github.io